Last updated on April 18th, 2019 at 03:35 pm

 Book your bus/boat tickets online with 12Go Asia.

 Planning a trip to Cebu also means taking note of when the sunniest and warmest days are in the island.
 After all, no one wants to explore the beach with heavy rain, right?
 Luckily, Cebu only has 2 seasons: wet and dry.
 As a tropical country, the Philippines’ summer months are hot and humid while its rainy season is cool and wet.
 Click here to know more about the weather!

-The warmest months of the year in Cebu are May to October, so it’s best to plan your trip during this time.
+The warmest months of the year in Cebu are May to October, so it’s the best time to visit Malapascua.
 Since Malapascua Island is in the province’s northern tip, visitors can expect more rainfall than its southern region.
 June to December is the wet season but you should only expect occasional rainfall during this time.

 Whatever month you choose to visit, just make sure to bring your sunscreen and a portable fan, too!
 Those not used to the humidity might want to research some tips to keep themselves cool during their trip to Malapascua.
 Or you can always drink fresh coconut juice by the beach to help you with that tropical heat.

 How to get from to Bantayan from Malapascua

 If you are coming from Bantayan (click here for things to do in Bantayan Island), you can rent a boat starting from 1500 PHP (less than 28 USD) and it will take you less than 2 hours to reach Malapascua.
 You can also do the trip from Malapascua to Bantayan, as we did.
 We road a boat and paid 1200 PHP for two adults and a kid.